-About three-quarters of the way up, we came out of the overgrown rainforest out into the open.
+About three-quarters of the way up, we came out of the overgrown rainforest into the open.

-There’s also yet another spectacular view which was well-earned after hours of repetitive rainforest and windy trails.
+There’s also yet another spectacular view which was well-earned after hours of repetitive rainforest and winding trails.

-From here on the track straightens out and is more of a steady climb, with lots of sections a general mishmash of short, sharp ascents and descents.
+From here, the track straightens out and is more of a steady climb, with lots of sections a general mishmash of short, sharp ascents and descents.

 After about another 1-2 hours of similar terrain, we made it to the campsite!